ArchDiver/Covid_Data-withGUIOpt/README.md

 #-If you want to use the GUI run the gui.py file
 #-IF you want to use CLI run the covid_main.py file
+    -if you are using the CLI you will need to add a .yaml file with the file path like the below example e.g. excel_path: C:\Covid_Data-withGUIOpt\covid_base.xlsx

 This Python program can: